Today we’re on the hunt for the very best treadmill under £1000 on the market in 2022.

 - It’s a the top of our budget price point

-Powered by a hefty 7hp motor, the F37 has enough power to go round, which is reflected in the impressive 12.5mph maximum speed and 15% automatic incline.
-The running deck is top quality, with 8 points of cushioning across its large 5 layers.
+Powered by a 2.75 CHP motor, this machine has enough power to go around, which is reflected in the impressive 0 – 18mph maximum speed and 10% automatic incline.
+The running deck is top quality and will support runners up to 135kg in weight.

-Our final thought on the F37 was that it was a workhorse.
-Powerful and effective, especially for the price.
-It offers a whole lot, and delivers a lot more.
+With or without iFit, you’ve got a decent machine here with a decent-sized 46 x 127 cm deck.
+Our final thought on the Trainer 9 was that it was a workhorse; powerful and effective, especially for the price.
+It offers a whole lot for under a grand.

-Verdict: The F37 is another brilliant machine and we love what we’ve seen from SportsTech so far.
-The app integration is fantastic and it’s a lot cheaper than the JTX.
+Verdict: The Trainer 9 is another brilliant machine and we love what we’ve seen from Pro-form so far.
+The iFit app integration is fantastic and it’s a well-known brand.
 Hard to imagine anyone not enjoying this forward-thinking treadmill.

 - Exceptional running deck

-Solid and dependable, with a monster warranty and a laundry list of features, the JLL S300 is an exceptional treadmill that offers a lot more than its price would suggest.
+Solid and dependable, with a monster warranty and a laundry list of features, the C700, from NordicTrack is an exceptional treadmill that offers a lot more than its price would suggest.
+(At the time of writing, it’s about a hundred quid short of our one thousand pound budget).

 First, the good.
-It’s incredibly well built, with an alloy steel frame holding together a large, 16 point cushioned running deck that has 20 speed levels up to 10mph in 0.5mph increments, and 20 incline levels.
+It’s incredibly well built, with an alloy steel frame holding together a large 51 x 140 cm cushioned running deck that’s capable of up to 20km/h with a standard 10% incline.

-The whole thing is also covered by an ironclad warranty, with 2 years on parts and labour, a massive 5 years on the motor, and lifetime on the frame.
+The whole thing is also covered by an ironclad lifetime frame warranty, with 10 years on the motor and 2 years of general parts and labour.

-Verdict: For a good chunk of change less than £1000, you can get a seriously good treadmill that will last for years to come.
-If you’re not bothered about online apps and all the latest tech, and just want a solid runner for home, this could be the one.
+Verdict: For a good chunk of change less than £1000, you can get a seriously good treadmill from the NordicTrack family that will last for years to come.
+Whether you want to use iFit, or are just looking for a solid runner for home, this could be the one.

 - Great range of speeds and inclines